 Should I get a local cellular phone?

 This could help keep your costs down, especially if you are visiting for more than a few weeks.
 Verizon and T-Mobile have contract packages.
 See also: https://global.upenn.edu/isss/getting-started/cell-phones.
 Internet access is widespread, so apps like WhatsApp and Messenger are particularly useful.

 Why do I need to provide proof of financial ability?

 We are obliged to ask for proof of this, to demonstrate that you can visit the USA without running out of money to be able to return home – so you don’t stay here illegally.
 You need to show that your accommodation has been paid for and that you have money for daily expenses for the duration of your stay in America.

 What kind of insurance will I need?

 It is advisable to have travel and health insurance, and you must obtain personal liability insurance.
-You will need to purchase personal liability insurance.
+You will need to purchase personal liability insurance, as travel insurance alone does not cover this.
+Check with your university or employer, as liability insurance may well be part of your general insurance cover with them.
 Here are some links which may be helpful:

 https://www.allianztravelinsurance.com/ (good for longer visits, includes travel/medical coverage)